Harvey War Memorial Library 1921

 History

-The official opening of the Library occurred on 24 March 1922 with a Foundation stone laid by Sir Francis Newdegate K.C.M.C.
-Governor of Western Australia.
+The official opening of the Library occurred on 24 March 1922, with a Foundation stone laid by Sir Francis Newdegate, K.C.M.C., Governor of Western Australia.

-On ANZAC Day in 1956, the Harvey War Memorial Plaques were unveiled on the walls of the War Memorial Library in honour of the Harvey men who lost their lives in World War I and II.
-The twenty-one Harvey men who had died whilst in service had a crown engraved alongside their names.
+ANZAC Day in 1956.
+The plaques were in honour of the Harvey men who lost their lives in World War I and II.
+The 21 Harvey men who had died whilst in service had a crown engraved alongside their names.

 In 2015, the plaques were moved to the new Harvey War Memorial located opposite the Library.